Interview with Rabbi Tuly at Kingdom Connection Part 1

-I believe God is going to bring complete restoration to those areas that have been so devastated by terrorism in Israel.
+I believe God is going to bring complete restoration to those areas that have been so devastated in Israel.
 We have recently partnered with Rabbi Tuly Weisz from Jerusalem to rebuild, replant, and restore one such community near that Gaza strip that was completely devastated by arson.
 Mevo Modi’im is a small Jewish community of about 60 families, some 300 people, who literally escaped with only their lives and the clothes on their back.
 Many without insurance or savings to start over, are now at the mercy of faithful people like you and me to stand together and help them rebuild their homes, replant their farms and crops, and restore their hope for future generations.

 I asked Rabbi Tuly in our most recent conversation if more attacks had happened since we were in Israel, and his response is disturbing:

 Every day.
 Every day there are attacks on Israel, on the people and the land of Israel.
 And it doesn’t make it to the mainstream media.

 I have on my phone an app called Red Alert that goes off every time there’s a rocket attack or a rocket that’s launched at Israel.
 I get a notification on my phone.
 And actually, what’s amazing is that I get so many emails from Christians who are downloading that app, and so they’re stopping their day if they get a notification.
 They pray for a moment; pray for the peace of Jerusalem.
 What’s going on in Israel is very, very scary.